dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T542: 'An eye for an eye' can fuel further vengeance.
+### T542: Lex talionis provides retribution but can promote revenge.

 |Support|
 |---|